aragon/hack/CONTRIBUTING.md

 ### Editing in the browser

 Besides setting up a local instance of the docs for editing, you can also edit a page directly through your browser.
-Start this process by clicking the light blue **EDIT** link in the top-right corner of any page and then clicking the pencil icon in the github copy of the page.
+To start this process click on the light blue **EDIT** link in the top-right corner of any page.
+You'll be redirected to a github copy of the page.
+Click on the pencil icon in the top right to start editing.

 If you don't have any programming experience or if this is your first time contributing to an open-source project, don't worry.
 We've created a [GitHub guide](/docs-internal/github-guide.md) just for you 😊.